Lou de Laâge: Life and career

 She was born in Bordeaux.
-After receiving her Baccalaureate, she moved to Paris and attended the Ecole Claude Mathieu for three years.
+After receiving her baccalauréat, she moved to Paris and attended the École Claude Mathieu for three years.

-She started her career as a model where she appeared in a commercial campaign for the cosmetics brand Bourjois in 2009.
+She started her career as a model, appearing in a commercial campaign for the cosmetics brand Bourjois in 2009.
 Shortly after, she started acting in television productions, followed by films and plays.

 She was awarded the Prix Romy Schneider in 2016.